ShunSakurai/check_forbidden/README.md

 ![CSV](https://raw.github.com/wiki/ShunSakurai/check_forbidden/check_forbidden_csv.png)

-The exported result CSV file is encoded in UTF-8 with BOM (Python utf-8-sig) with commas as the delimiters.
-Be careful about the encoding when opening the file with some programs.

 ### Regular expressions
 - This program uses the syntax in [re](https://docs.python.org/3/library/re.html) module
 - memoQ's regex for tags `\tag` is not currently supported